Imagine the deep trust shown by Mary when the angel Gabriel came to her, changing her life (and ours) forever.

 Mary’s angelic encounter helps me as I wrestle with trust and obedience for issues in my life.

-My word for 2019 is Trust, learning to trust Him in in deeper ways.
+My word for 2019 is Trust, learning to trust God in deeper ways.

 At the beginning of the year, Rick and I sensed God leading us to a different type of ministry.
 We had many questions.
 If he accepted the new position, we move to different city, 500 miles away.